 21. KaneffGolf is not liable for items that are lost or stolen on site.
 It is the responsibility of the individual or event to care for the security of their items.

-22. RCGA rules govern all play except where modified by local rules that are posted on the scorecard or website.
+22. For maintaining your handicap, RCGA rules govern all play except where modified by local rules that are posted on the scorecard or website.
+If you are not maintaining a handicap, in order to maximize your enjoyment please modify rules as you see fit.

 24. Golfers are expected to maintain pace of play.
 Groups failing to maintain the pace of play will be moved forward.